DrishyaR/Diollo/README.md

 Diollo is designed to be an all-in-one website wherein, multiple options for buying, selling and renting things are provided.
 This website is especially relevant for hostel students, as they can use it to lend/sell their possesions to other students.
 This website will include the features like adding to cart, selling and renting with the additional option of renting your possesions for a period of time.

-## Techologies Used
+## Techology Stack
-This website is created using React Libraries for the front-end, combined with bootstrap and is designed to use Django framework for the backend.
+ - React Libraries
+ - Bootstrap libraries
+ - Django

 ## How to Set-up
 In order to run this website locally, install npm using the command line :